Narasimha: Significance

 Narasimha, Chola period, 12th - 13th century CE, Tamil Nadu. from Guimet Museum, Paris.

 Narasimha is a significant iconic symbol of creative resistance, hope against odds, victory over persecution, and destruction of evil.
 He is the destructor of not only external evil, but also one's own inner evil of "body, speech, and mind" states Pratapaditya Pal.

 In Indian Subcontinental art – sculptures, bronzes and paintings – Vishnu's incarnation as Narasimha is one of the most chosen incarnations in Dashavatara of Vishnu and amongst all Dashavatara of Vishnu, Narasimha is popular.

 Narasimha is worshipped across Telangana and Andhra Pradesh States in numerous forms.
 Although, it is common that each of the temples contain depictions of Narasimha in more than one form, Ahobilam contains nine temples of Narasimha dedicated to the nine forms of Narasimha.
 Statues of Narasimha disemboweling and killing Hiranyakashipu are common, and this image of Narasimha disemboweling and killing Hiranyakashipu is commonly worshipped in temples, and it is drawn.

-There exists a matha (monastery) dedicated to him by the name of Parakala Matha at Mysuru in the Sri Vaishnava tradition.
-There is also Ahobila mutt, another Srivaishnava matha that primarily worships Narasimha, and controls Ahobilam, Thiruvallur, Pulamboothangudi, and Aadanur temples.
+There exists a matha (monastery) dedicated to him by the name of Parakala Matha at Mysore in the Sri Vaishnava tradition.
+There is also Ahobila Matha, another Srivaishnava matha that primarily worships Narasimha, and controls Ahobilam, Tiruvallur, Pulamboothangudi, and Aadanur temples.
 Kshetras for Narasimha include Ahobilam where Lakshmi Narasimha and Nava Narasimhas are worshiped.

 Coins, inscriptions and terracotta

 Narasimha is influential in the 5th-century CE, when various Gupta Empire rulers minted coins with his images or sponsored inscriptions that associated the powers of Narasimha with their own.
 The rulers thus showed their rule as someone like Narasimha who killed and destroyed evil.
 Some of the coins of the Kushan era show Narasimha, showing his influence.

 Some of the oldest Narasimha terracotta artworks have been dated to about the 2nd century CE, such as those discovered in Kaushambi.
 A nearly complete, exquisitely carved standing Narasimha statue, wearing a pancha, with personified attributes near him has been found at the Mathura archeological site and is dated to the 6th century CE.

-In Andhra Pradesh, one of the earliest depictions dates to the 4th century CE at Kondamotu in coastal Andhra.
+In Andhra Pradesh, one of the earliest depictions dates to the 4th century CE at Kondamotu in Coastal Andhra.
 A panel dating to third-fourth century CE shows a full theriomorphic squatting lion with two extra human arms behind his shoulders holding a conch and a discus.
 This lion, flanked by five heroes (Viras), is Narasimha.
 Standing cult images of Narasimha from the early Gupta period, survive from temples at Tigowa and Eran.
 These sculptures are two-armed, long maned, frontal, wearing only a lower garment, and with no demon-figure of Hiranyakashipu.
 Statues of Narasimha disemboweling and killing Hiranyakasipu survive from slightly later Gupta-period temples: one at Madhia and one from a temple-doorway now set into the Kurma Matha at Nachna, both dated to the late fifth or early sixth century CE.